Alexdogman/Alexdogman/README.md

 <h2> 🤔 Fun Facts:</h2>

 - My favorite anime is One Piece
-- My favorite UFC fighter is Charles Oliveira
+- My favorite UFC fighter is Charles Oliveira & Merab Dvalishvili
-- Hobbies: anime, gym, UFC
+- Hobbies: Martial Arts, UFC, Anime, Working out

 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.